Divorce Appraisals in the state of TN by Integrated Assets

-Finalizing a divorce involves many decisions, including "Who gets the house".
-There are generally two choices regarding common real estate - it can be sold and the proceeds divided, or one party can "buy out" the other.
-In either case, one or both parties would be wise to commission an appraisal of the shared real estate.
+Divorce settlements involve many decisions, including "Who gets the house".
+There are generally two options when discussing real estate - it can be put on the market and the proceeds divvied up, or one party can "buy out" the other.
+In either case, one or both parties would find it in their best interest to commission an appraisal of the joint real estate.

-Contact us if your needs include an appraisal related to a divorce or other separation of assets.
+Contact us if you require an appraisal related to a divorce or other division of assets.

-Attorneys in TN and accountants rely on our appraisals when determining what the real property is worth for estates, divorces, or other disputes depending on a value opinion.
-We have a great deal of expertise dealing with all the parties involved and We understand their needs and are accustomed to dealing with all parties involved.
-We create appraisal reports for courts or various agencies that meet or exceed their requirements.
+TN attorneys as well as accountants depend on our values when determining what the real property is worth for estates, divorces, or other disputes where it is relevant.
+We have a great deal of expertise dealing with all the parties involved and are ready to assist with your needs.
+We provide appraisal documents that meet the requirements of the courts and various agencies.

-As an attorney dealing with a divorce, your case's research typically necessitates an appraisal to ascertain fair market value for the residential real estate involved.
-Often the divorce date differs from the date you requested the appraisal.
-We are familiar with the methods and what is vital to develop a retroactive appraisal that has an effective date and Fair Market Value opinion that matches the date of divorce.
-We perform a reasonable number of divorce appraisals (unfortunately) and we understand that they need to be handled delicately.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) dictates confidentiality, resulting in the utmost discretion.
+As an attorney dealing with a divorce, your case's research typically necessitates an appraisal to establish fair market value for the residential real estate involved.
+A lot of the time the divorce date can be different from the date you purchased the appraisal.
+We're comfortable with the procedures and what is imperative to develop a retroactive appraisal that has an effective date and Fair Market Value opinion corresponding to the date of divorce.
+For each divorce appraisal we handle we understand that they need to be handled delicately.
+The Uniform Standards of Professional Appraisal Practice (USPAP) contains an ethics provision which compels us to keep the highest degree of confidentiality, ensuring the utmost discretion.